maxwell-gisborne/listdict/readme.md

 # listdict

+> Its better to have a small amount of data structures with a large amount of functions over them
+> then a large amount od data structures, each with only a few functions
+>
+> or something like that, Rich Hickey maybe ?

 Pure Python utility functions for working with lists of dictionaries.

 I have found that, in Python, lists of dictionaries are very powerful and flexible datastructures